 From June 1, 2015 through May 31, 2016, our Community Projects include the following:

 - Community Assistance Fund Grants – Investing in nonprofits to extend community impact

-- Diaper Bank (new for 2014-2015) – Filling the “Diaper Gap” by raising awareness and providing family assistance
+- Diaper Bank – Filling the “Diaper Gap” by raising awareness and providing family assistance

-- Educare Support – Narrowing the achievement gap by supporting early childhood education
+- Education Support Services – Narrowing the achievement gap by supporting children’s education

 - Kids in the Kitchen – Reducing obesity and poor nutrition by educating children and families on healthy choices